 The National Political Campaign to Free Ramsey Muņiz

-Congressmen, leaders, and people of conscience have reached out to the Bureau of Prisons advocating for the Compassionate Release of Ramsey Muņiz.
-He has been diagnosed as having aspiration pneumonia, COPD, congestive heart failure, and kidney disease.
-He is dependent on oxygen.
-We seek his immediate release!
+Congressmen, leaders, and people of conscience have written to the Bureau of Prisons advocating for the Compassionate Release of Ramsey Muņiz.